ArkaiduszKapa/Game-tutorail-alpha-/README.md

 # BlooTower Alpha Version 0.1

+**Important Note:** This code represents the final state of development as of 09.02.2024.
+While it serves as the alpha version, please be aware that further enhancements and updates are in progress.

 Welcome to the final alpha version of BlooTower, a solo-developed game!
 In this release, you'll find the tutorial phase, providing insights into the unique gameplay mechanics and dynamics.

 ## Features in This Version: